irene-tang/fixasc/README.md

 ```
 gcc eyedry.c -o eyedry
 ```
+ NOTE: this only needs to be done once, ever

 2. From within `src/`, run the executable that we just created: (ignore any warnings)
 ```